 What They Offer: 24-hour access (may vary by location), free fitness training, only individual workouts (no classes), and ample equipment (which usually means no wait for machines).

-What You Should Know: If the judgment-free atmosphere of this large franchise doesn’t make you want to get into squat position, then the price definitely will.
+What You Should Know: If the judgment-free atmosphere of this large franchise doesn’t convince you to commit, then the price definitely will.
 At $10 a month, this gym offers a no commitment membership including a free T-shirt (because we all know we do things for the tees).

 What They Offer: 24/7 access, free personalized fitness assessment, customized workouts, lifestyle coaching, group classes, nutrition consultants, and personal trainers.

 What You Should Know: This 24/7 Minneapolis-based gym boasts over 2,000 locations worldwide with awesome exclusive deals.
 You can expect offers like free enrollment (compare to the regular enrollment fee of $149), a free 10-day trial, and a 30-day trial membership that only costs $8.95.
 This gym also boasts no-contract memberships, which is always a good idea.
-However, be aware that there are two fees when you join: 1) a program fee of $59 and 2) an access card fee of $30.
+However, be aware that there are two fees when you join: 1) an initiation fee of around $50 and 2) an access card fee of around $20.

 The Price: $10/month